Luck can be the deciding factor in success, even if it only plays a tiny role

 At the base level, luck dictates what country you’re born in, the environment you grow up in, who your parents are and what their incomes are.
 According to various studies, these factors have significant bearings on the opportunities you’ll receive when growing up and as an adult.
 Research has even shown that the strength of the economy when you graduate can have an impact on your income up to 15 years in the future!

-In the book The Luck Factor, author Richard Wiseman suggests a startling 95% of success is the result of luck and 5% is the result of ability.
+In the book The Luck Factor (Amazon link), author Richard Wiseman suggests a startling 95% of success is the result of luck and 5% is the result of ability.

 This may sound staggeringly high, but a recent 2018 simulation backed this idea up when it suggested that a large ingredient to success was randomness.
 The study went on to say that according to their simulation “…almost never the most talented people reach the highest peaks of success, being overtaken by mediocre but sensibly luckier individuals.”